 Workshops offer Gathering adults and high school participants the opportunity to be immersed in a topic with other interested Friends.
 Friends stay in the same workshop throughout the week, forming a small community within the Gathering.
-Each workshop meets from 9:15 to 12:00 noon every weekday.
+Each workshop meets from 9:00 to 11:45AM, Monday-Friday during Gathering.
 Most workshops include daily worship or worship sharing.

 - If I register early, will I be guaranteed my first workshop choice?
 (Short answer: No)

 - Which workshops include half-Gathering and part-time participants?

 - How do I submit a workshop proposal for 2020?

 - How do I change my workshop?

 Click on the workshop title to read a detailed description.
 Use the filter tools to display workshop by audience type (age group), or by keyword.
 Workshops marked with * are for different levels of experience - learn more about anti-racism workshop levels.
 Workshops leaders will be adding more details to their workshop pages over the winter.
 You can sign up on the Gathering email list to be notified when the expanded descriptions are available.

 NOTE : Workshops are listed ten per page.
 Please scroll to the bottom and click on a page number or "next" to view more workshops, or to view all the workshops at once, select "all" under "Items per page" in the filter box.

 An interactive workshop to help us increase the impact of our campaigns and movements through exploration of the why, what, and how of active nonviolence, including spiritual and practical grounding for our actions, awareness of racism and privilege, and the meaning and use of civil disobedience.

 We’ll de-construct trauma to understand its effects on us and on our work for social change.
 Using movement and play from a popular education approach, participants learn ways to build the resilience needed for life-long activism.
 From wholeness and compassion, we can work passionately for peace with justice for all.